jhalmu/next13/README.md

-## Work in progress...
+# Work in progress

-# Note.
-This is still plain next13 code, note edited by me yet.
+## Note.
+This is still plain next13 code, note edited by me yet

+29.12.2022
+Added typesctipt, prisma and trpc.
+Cant get it work by example :(

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).